smithlabcode/dnmtools/documentation/docs/levels.md

 ## Description

-The `levels` program computes global summary statistics for the output of [counts](../counts).
+The `levels` command computes global summary statistics for the output of [counts](../counts).
 Example output is below.
-It computes the total fraction of cytosines covered, the fraction of cytosines that have mutated away from the reference, and many other coverage statistics for cytosines and broken down by sequence context.

-For CpG sites, coverage number reflects taking advantage of their symmetric nature and merging the coverage on both strands.
-For CpG coverage minus mutations, we remove the reads from CpG sites deemed to be mutated away from the reference.
-It also computes average methylation in three different ways, described in Schultz et al.
+It computes multiple summary statistics related to the quantity of data (e.g., coverage of sites) and methylation (e.g., global average methylation).
+These summary statistics are also provided by context.
+The contexts are not exclusive categories, and include:

+* cytosines, all of them, on either strand
+* cpg sites, on either strand
+* symmetric cpg sites (strands combined)
+* the CHH context
+* the CCG context
+* the CXG context (we "invented" this one)

+The summary statistics computed include:

+* `total_sites` the total number of sites counted for this context
+* `sites_covered` among the total above, those with at least one read
+* `total_c` among the observations in reads, how many are C
+* `total_t` among the observations in reads, how many are T
+* `max_depth` the most coverage of any site for this context
+* `mutations` number of sites for this context marked as mutated
+* `called_meth` number of sites "called" methylated
+* `called_unmeth` number of sites "called" unmethylated
+* `mean_agg` meaningless...
+* `coverage` total data informing on sites for this context
+* `sites_covered_fraction` fraction of sites covered
+* `mean_depth` among all sites, the mean coverage by reads
+* `mean_depth_covered` among all covered sites, the mean coverage
+* `mean_meth` the mean of the methylation levels for covered sites
+* `mean_meth_weighted` the mean weighted by coverage
+* `fractional_meth` the fraction of "called" sites "called" methylated

+(If you want more information on these, please ask.)

-(2012).
-This program should provide flexibility to compare methylation data with publications that calculate averages different ways and illustrate the variability of the statistic depending on how it is calculated.
-The sample output below only shows the results for cytosines and CpGs in the sample, but similar statistics are provided for symmetric CpGs and cytosines within the CHH, CCG, and CXG contexts.
+The final three values are the "levels" and are described in Schultz et al. (2012).
+This command should provide flexibility to compare methylation data with publications that calculate averages different ways.
+The sample output below only shows the results for cytosines and CpGs in the sample, but similar output is generated for symmetric CpGs and cytosines in the CHH, CCG, and CXG contexts.

 ```yaml
 cytosines: